Course Overview

 Student Expectations

 Students are expected to attend every class session and be engaged during all lectures, guest speakers and team activities.
 This course will offer the opportunity for academic and experiential learning, and the expectation is that all students come prepared to take full advantage of what is presented.
-Students are also expected to give each other feedback on in-class virtual presentation, and participate in the final student presentation.
+Students are also expected to give each other feedback on in-class virtual presentation and participate in the final student presentation.

 Good behavior in class (no disrespect, no disruptions, no distractions, no extra-curricular computer or cell phone usage, no side conversations, etc.) and adherence to all pertinent conduct standards are expected from all students.
+It is the student’s responsibility to inform the instructors if they must miss a synchronous class session due to health concerns, religious observances, or other obligations.

 Typical Day